Calvary Baptist Church (Washington, D.C.)

-Calvary Baptist Church is a Baptist church located in the Chinatown neighborhood in Washington, D.C. affiliated with the American Baptist Churches USA, the Cooperative Baptist Fellowship, the Baptist Peace Fellowship of North America, the Alliance of Baptists, the District of Columbia Baptist Convention, and the Association of Welcoming and Affirming Baptists.
+Calvary Baptist Church is a progressive Baptist church located in the Chinatown neighborhood in Washington, D.C. affiliated with the American Baptist Churches USA, the Cooperative Baptist Fellowship, the Baptist Peace Fellowship of North America, the Alliance of Baptists, the District of Columbia Baptist Convention, and the Association of Welcoming and Affirming Baptists.

 In July 2012, the church severed ties with the Southern Baptist Convention.
 Since 2017, Calvary's Senior Co-Pastors have been Rev. Sally Sarratt and Rev. Maria Swearingen.

 History

 19th century

 Calvary Baptist Church was founded in 1862.
 The church's sanctuary building was designed by the German-born American architect Adolf Cluss, who also designed a number of other leading buildings in Washington, D.C.

 Calvary is the founding church of the Northern Baptist Convention in 1907, the new structure of the Triennial Convention, now known as American Baptist Churches USA.
 Furthermore, Calvary is a leading church of the Baptist Sunday School movement at the turn of the century.